After nearly a year of rumour, conjecture and speculation, the news was finally confirmed - Samsung has officially announced a foldable phone.

 The sorts of benefits you can expect are pretty similar to those of a tablet, though if you like the idea of multitasking on a device smaller than a tablet but bigger than a single-screen phone, a foldable smartphone could make for a good middle ground.

-Ultimately, we think tech brands will have to make foldable smartphones portable, affordable, and uniquely useful before interest can really surge.
-Consider that right now you could buy one of Samsung’s brand new phones and a top-of-the-range tablet for less than the Fold, and it’s easy to see why Samsung’s newest innovation could be restricted solely to early adopters.
+Ultimately, we think tech brands will have to make foldable smartphones portable,affordable, and uniquely useful before interest can really surge.
+Consider that right now you could buy one of and a for less than the Fold, and it's easy to see why Samsung's newest innovation could be restricted solely to early adopters.

 Chinese tech maker Royole rolled out the Flexpai ahead of CES 2019, and the world-first mobile quickly became one of the most talked about products at the showcase.
 The phone has a 7.8-inch screen, which essentially splits into two when the Flexpai is closed up.
 It's powered by a Snapdragon 855 chip and has a 16Mp and 20Mp camera set.

 Unlike the Galaxy Fold, the Flexpai is ready to order right now, and it's a touch cheaper than its Samsung rival.
 You can go for 128GB of storage for £1,209, or 256GB for £1,349.

 But a game-changing design can't keep the critics at bay.
 The 'awkward' Flexpai has come under fire with some complaints over a 'very slow' interface and 'wonky' touch sensitivity.